ocaml/ocaml.org/data/tutorials/language/0lg_08_operators.md

 ## Binding Operators

-OCaml allows creation of custom `let` operators.
+OCaml allows the creation of custom `let` operators.
 This is often used on functions such as `Option.bind` or `List.concat_map`.

 The `doi_parts` function attempts to extract the registrant and identifier parts from string expected to contain a [Digital Object Identifier (DOI)](https://en.wikipedia.org/wiki/Digital_object_identifier).
 ```ocaml